Pediatric Residency Program: Our Alumni

 "My wife and I couples-matched from our medical school, Washington University School of Medicine in Saint Louis."

 Primary Care Pediatrician, Bunker Hill Health Center, Charlestown.

-"On the day I interviewed at MGHfC (then known as the Children’s Service,)."
+"On the day I interviewed at MGfC (then known as the Children’s Service,)."

-"The most amazing thing about my training at MGHfC is that my mentors here really focus on their trainees."
+"The most amazing thing about my training at MGfC is that my mentors here really focus on their trainees."

 William E. Russell